laravel/nova-docs/4.0/actions/registering-actions.md

 ### Disabling Action Confirmation

-To disable confirmation modal (and therefore run the action immediately), you can invoke the `withoutConfirmation` method when registering your action with a given resource:
+To disable the action confirmation modal and therefore run actions immediately, you can invoke the `withoutConfirmation` method when registering your action with a given resource:

 ```php
 /**